 - Engaging in any other activity that does not comply with the General Principles presented above.

-As a matter of general policy, the College respects a user’s right to privacy.
+As a matter of general policy, the University respects a user’s right to privacy.
 All user files and directories stored on shared computing systems are considered to be private and confidential.
 Only files which a user has explicitly made public (e.g., by placing in a “public” directory or made available as a shared public resource) should be considered open for general access.

 Users should not assume that e-mail messages are private since most are transmitted unencrypted.